 Luckily, there is a way to build financial freedom that has nothing to do with your career, your job, or your time.

 Passive income is what will give most of us the opportunity to achieve financial freedom.
 Passive income is money that you don’t have to make through your efforts or with your time.
+Truly building wealth is about making your money work for you.

 Companies like Betterment and Vanguard make investing in the stock market easy.
 You can own rental property without the hassle of becoming a hand’s on landlord with Roofstock.
 You can invest in real estate REIT’s through Fundrise.

 You can lend money to borrowers with Lending Tree and rent out your home on Airbnb.
 Everyone should have more than one income stream.
-We could lose our regular job through no fault of our own so it’s best to have money coming in from other sources and one of those sources should be passive.
+We could lose our regular job through no fault of our own so it’s best to have extra money coming in from other sources and one of those sources should be passive.

 When most of us think of money being able to buy freedom, we think of never having to work again, being able to retire.